pytorch/botorch/docs/design_philosophy.md

 ## Main Tenets

 botorch adheres to the following main design tenets:

-#### Modularity & Simplicity
+- Modularity & Simplicity
-- make it easy for researchers to develop and implement new ideas (by following an "unframework" design philosophy & making heavy use of auto-differentiation)
+  - Make it easy for researchers to develop and implement new ideas by following an "unframework" design philosophy & making heavy use of auto-differentiation.
+Most botorch components are `torch.nn.Module` instances, so that users familiar with PyTorch can easily implement new implement new differentiable components.
-- facilitate model-agnostic Bayesian Optimization (by maintaining lightweight APIs and first-class support for Monte-Carlo evaluated acquisition functions)
+  - Facilitate model-agnostic Bayesian optimization by maintaining lightweight APIs and first-class support for monte carlo-based acquisition functions.

-Most botorch components are `torch.nn.Module` instances, and so it is very easy for users familiar with PyTorch to implement new components and combine existing components together.

-#### Performance & Scalability
+- Performance & Scalability
-- achieve high levels of performance across different platforms while using the same device-agnostic code (by using highly parallelized batch operations in conjunction with native support for modern hardware such as GPUs)
+  - Achieve high levels of performance across different platforms while using the  device-agnostic code by using highly parallelized batch operations.
-- extend the applicability of Bayesian Optimization to very large problems (by harnessing scalable modeling frameworks such as [gpytorch](https://gpytorch.ai/))
+  - Extend the applicability of Bayesian Optimization to very large problems by harnessing scalable modeling frameworks such as [gpytorch](https://gpytorch.ai/).

-## Batching, Batching, Batching

-**batch** - noun [C] /bætʃ/ :
-*A quantity (as of persons or things) considered as a group.*
+## Parallelism through batched computation

-Batching (as in batching data, batching computations) is a central component to all modern deep learning platforms.
-Hence it should come as no surprise that it also plays a critical role in the design of botorch.
+Batching (as in batching data, batching computations) is a central component to all modern deep learning platforms and plays a critical role in the design of botorch.
+Examples of batch computations in botorch include:

-In botorch, we deal with various different kinds of batches:

 1. A batch of candidate points $X$ to be evaluated in parallel on the black-box function we are trying optimize.
-In botorch, we refer to this kind of batch as a "q-batch".
+In botorch, we refer to this kind of batch as a *"q-batch"*.
 2. A batch of q-batches to be evaluated in parallel on the surrogate model of the black-box function.
-These facilitate fast evaluation on modern hardware such as GPUs. botorch refer to these batches as "t-batches" (as in "torch-batches").
+These facilitate fast evaluation on modern hardware such as GPUs. botorch refer to these batches as *"t-batches"* (as in "torch-batches").
-3. A batched surrogate model, each batch of which models a different output.
+3. A batched surrogate model, each batch of which models a different output (NOTE: is there more we can say here, like this is useful for multi-objective or multi-task modeling?).
    This kind of batching also aims to exploit modern hardware architecture.

-Note that none of these notions of batch pertains to the batching of *training data*, which is commonly done in training Neural Network models (sometimes called "mini-batching"). botorch aims to be agnostic with regards to the particular model used - so while model fitting may indeed be performed using batch training, botorch itself abstracts away from this.
+Note that none of these notions of batch pertains to the batching of *training data*, which is commonly done in training Neural Network models (sometimes called "mini-batching"). botorch aims to be agnostic with regards to the particular model used - so while model fitting may indeed be performed via stochastic gradient descent using mini-batch training, botorch itself abstracts away from this.

-For the purposes of botorch, batching is primarily two things:
-- a way of logically grouping multiple design configurations that are to be evaluated in parallel on the underlying black-box function
-- a powerful design principle that allows harnessing highly efficient computations in PyTorch while allowing for device-agnostic code

 For more detail on the different batch notions in botorch, take a look at the [More on Batching](#more_on_batching) section.